Make-a-Plate, the same company that made those draw-it-yourself plate kits eons ago when we were young is still cranking out priceless keepsakes.

 - Next, let your imagination go wild — kids create a masterpiece; moms record favorite family recipes; friends create memory plates for brides, graduates, coaches — the possibilities are endless.

 - Last, send in your artwork to be preserved as a durable, dishwasher-safe melamine plastic plate.

-- The Group Kit provides paper, markers and production forms for up to 50 items — but has no prepaid production.
+The Group and Classroom Make-a-Plate kit by Makit Products provide paper, markers, and production forms for up to 50 items — but has no prepaid production.
 You pay production and return shipping fees only for the items you send in to be produced.
 Group kit production fees are charged per plate – and there is no minimum required so the group kit is great for classrooms, parties, scout groups, bridal showers (recipe plates are great for this!).
 Return shipping costs are based on the number of items made.
 Group kits can also be used as a fundraiser.